Posted on

 You can give these auto-login URLs a validity period, and they will automatically expire when that time has passed.

-Another benefit is that you may export a CSV file containing all or chosen users’ login links and email them to them.
-If you like, you can use your favorite email/newsletter provider and combine the express login link wherever you want.
+Another advantage is that you can export a CSV file with all or selected users’ login links and email it to them.
+If you like, you can use your favorite email/newsletter provider and incorporate the express login link wherever you want to.

 You can immediately access your customer’s accounts to monitor the performance of your product or website.
 For example, if you just want to see how a new feature is functioning for a specific user, select the ‘Copy’ option.
 To log into your customer’s account, open this copied URL in either private mode or in a different browser.

-These connections are ideal for new product launches and offer to existing consumers via email over the holiday season.
+These connections are perfect for launching new products and making offers to existing customers via email over the holiday season.

 With the plugin, you can also allow consumers to log into a hidden page of your website that no one else can view by clicking on a URL.
 This is ideal for sending users directly to a unique product page, theme, or plugin.